 Dr Russell Banner is a Consultant Clinical Oncologist based in South Wales.
 His undergraduate training was at Christ’s College, Cambridge and then at Guy’s, Kings and St. Thomas’ Medical School in London, qualifying in 2002.
 He trained as a junior doctor in London and became convinced of a career in Clinical Oncology after working for 6 months in the Royal Marsden Hospital.
-He started his speciality training in Canterbury in 2007 and then transferred to complete his training in South Wales gaining Fellowship of the Royal College of Radiologists in 2010.
-He undertook an Advanced Radiotherapy Clinical Research Fellowship at Velindre Cancer Centre in 2011 and completed his MSc with the Institute of Cancer Research in London in 2013, researching Human Papilloma Virus specific T-cell immune responses before and after chemo-radiotherapy for Oro-pharyngeal cancer.
+He started his speciality training in Canterbury in 2007 and then transferred to complete his training in South Wales gaining a Fellowship of the Royal College of Radiologists in 2010.
+He undertook an Advanced Radiotherapy Clinical Research Fellowship at Velindre Cancer Centre in 2011 and completed his MSc with the Institute of Cancer Research in London in 2013, researching Human Papilloma Virus-specific T-cell immune responses before and after chemo-radiotherapy for Oro-pharyngeal cancer.
 Russell took up his post as a Consultant Clinical Oncologist in the South West Wales Cancer Centre in 2013.
-He is enthusiastically research active with Principal Investigator roles in Swansea for a number of UK-wide randomized clinical research radiotherapy trials.
+He is enthusiastically active with Principal Investigator roles in Swansea for several UK-wide randomized clinical research radiotherapy trials.
 He has developed an interest in Radiotherapy Quality Improvement in his role as Radiotherapy Lead in the South West Wales Cancer Centre.
 He is trained in the use of proton beam therapy and looks forward to developing an evidence base for this treatment type, in looking at the benefits of using it to treat these specific types of cancers.